 Bachelor’s-level education offers many benefits to the practitioner as well, including increased salary and more opportunities to advance one’s career.
 In a 2010 survey of RNs, BSN-prepared nurses earned higher average incomes than diploma or associate degree nurses.
 To move into a managerial or specialized care position, the BSN degree is the minimum: often, the Master’s or DNP degree is required.
 In addition, some health care organizations are mandating that RNs earn their BSN within 10 years of employment.

 RNs are often juggling many commitments on their time (work and families) and are seeking ways to earn the BSN in the most efficient way.
 Pitt Nursing offers the RN Options-Early Admission to MSN/DNP program to give professional nurses an opportunity to enhance their knowledge and career prospects at a school of nursing with an international reputation for excellence.
-The curriculum is designed to build upon the professional nurse’s experience and skill sets to prepare them to earn an advanced degree (either the Master’s or the Doctor of Nursing Practice) in one of our highly-ranked graduate degree programs/specializations.
+The curriculum is designed to build upon the professional nurse’s experience and skill sets to prepare them to earn an advanced degree (either the Master’s or the Doctor of Nursing Practice) in one of our highly-ranked graduate degree programs/concentrations.
 The School accepts up to 68 transfer credits (restrictions apply and are explained here) and 24 credits of the RN Options curriculum are bridge credits – they also count towards the first-year’s core courses for the graduate degree.
 So, you earn both the BSN and a graduate degree from an internationally-renown university while saving a YEAR of coursework.

 RN Options provides professional nurses an opportunity to enhance their knowledge and skills at a school of nursing with an international reputation for excellence.
 Not only does this curriculum builds upon a professional nurse’s strengths and experiences. it expands knowledge and practice skills to provide potential career-changing opportunities.